dhurlburtusa/shortcuts/semantic_web/json_ld-notes.md

 }]
 ```

+## The Context

+A context is used to map terms to IRIs.
+Terms are case sensitive and most valid strings that are not reserved JSON-LD keywords can be used as a term.
+Exceptions are the empty string `""` and strings that have the form of a keyword (i.e., starting with `@` followed exclusively by one or more ALPHA characters (see [RFC5234])), which must not be used as terms.
+Strings that have the form of an IRI (e.g., containing a ":") should not be used as terms.
+The value of a term definition can either be a simple string, mapping the term to an IRI, or a map.

+A context is introduced using an entry with the key `@context` and may appear within a node object or a value object.
+Therefore, a JSON-LD document may contain multiple contexts.

+When a term definition has a map value, the map is called an expanded term definition.
+They allow declaring the type (using `@type) of the term.
+They also allow terms to be used for index maps (using `@index`) and to specify whether array values are to be interpreted as sets (using `@set`) or lists (using `@list`).
+Expanded term definitions may be defined using IRIs or compact IRIs as keys, which is mainly used to associate type or language information with an IRI or compact IRI.

+Contexts can either be directly embedded into the document (an embedded context) or be referenced using a URL.
+External JSON-LD context documents may contain extra information located outside of the `@context` key, such as documentation about the terms declared in the document.
+Information contained outside of the `@context` value is ignored when the document is used as an external JSON-LD context document.

+JSON documents can be interpreted as JSON-LD without having to be modified by referencing a context via an HTTP Link Header as described in § 6.1 Interpreting JSON as JSON-LD.
+It is also possible to apply a custom context using the JSON-LD 1.1 API [JSON-LD11-API].

+In JSON-LD documents, contexts may also be specified inline.
+This has the advantage that documents can be processed even in the absence of a connection to the Web.

 ## Keyword Aliasing

 Each of the JSON-LD keywords, except for `@context`, may be aliased to application-specific keywords.
 This feature allows legacy JSON content to be utilized by JSON-LD by re-using JSON keys that already exist in legacy documents.
 This feature also allows developers to design domain-specific implementations using only the JSON-LD context.